steedos/help/en-us/workflow/guide_permissions.md

 ## System permissions

-Steedos Workflow use a management system by level, including space owner, space administrators, flow administrator and normal users.
-A brief introduction about the four levels is given below.
+Steedos Workflow use a management system by level, including space owner, space administrators, flow administrators and normal users.

 #### Space owner
- Who register an account for workflow is set to be the space owner.
-Permissions are listed below.
-  - Highest level
+Who registered the sapce is the space owner.
+Space owner has the Highest permissions of the space:
+  - Create space administrators.
-  - Create several workspaces
+  - Create flow administrators.
-  - Add space administrators and flow administrators
+  - Can work as all space administrators and flow administrators.

 #### Space administrators
-  - All kinds of backstage settings, such as creating organizations，designing forms and flows
+  - Manage space settings, such as organizations，users, flow roles, forms and flows.
-  - Add flow administrators
+  - Create flow administrators.

 #### Flow administrators
- Flow administrators can Monitor the flow, including:
+  - Monitor requests of the flow.
-  - Delete the flow
+  - Delete requests of the flow.
-  - Relocate the flow
+  - Relocate requests of the flow.
-  - Reassign approvers
+  - Reassign approvers to requests of the flow.
-  - Etc.